How to check CPU usage on Mac

 Handy, right?
 I particularly like this method because it tells me what activities are consuming my CPU, so there's no need to unnecessarily close items that I'm not 100% sure are causing performance problems.

-What causes CPU usage?
+What causes high CPU usage?

-So now you understand how to review and monitor your Mac CPU usage, let's discuss what impacts it.
+So now that you understand how to review and monitor your Mac CPU usage, let's discuss what impacts it.

 There can be quite a few factors for high CPU usage on a Mac, from far too many open applications and unnecessary open browser tabs to malware running unbeknown in the background to excessive launch items.
 But that's not all; here are a few more causes: